johnquiruz/advocacy-website/README.md

 * [] Milestone 2: Navigation and flexbox layout implementation
 * [] Milestone 3: Javascript form validation and interactivity
 * [] Milestone 4: Complex data handling and animation features

+## Notes

+- Use class selectors for repeating elements and ID selectors only for unique elements on the page
+  - `class="..."` for many elements
+  - `id="..."` for unique elements

 ## License
 This is a personal project created for educational purposes.